BizPlan Genius

 Cover these areas: Your customer acquisition channels (where will customers find you?).
 Your pricing strategy and how it compares to competitors.
 Your sales process: what's the journey from "never heard of you" to "paying customer"?
 Your customer retention strategy: how do you keep them coming back?

 Be specific.
 "We'll use social media marketing" is not a strategy.
-"We'll post three educational videos per week on YouTube targeting the keyword 'how to start a bakery,' driving traffic to a free checklist that captures emails for a nurture sequence": that's a strategy.
+"We'll post three educational videos per week on YouTube targeting the keyword 'how to start a bakery,' driving traffic to a free checklist that captures emails for a nurture sequence" is a strategy.

 Step 6: Create Financial Projections